Last Updated on by Karl

 3. Use a profile picture unless you really are an egg, of course.
 The best bet is to use your business logo or if you’re posting as an individual, a portrait picture of yourself will do the trick.

 4. Use a branded background.
 Twitter is already in the process of launching a new re-design, regardless the point stays the same.
 You should be cleverly using the background space.
 Mashable‘s custom background is a great example of what you should be aiming for.

 5. Don’t post about topics that your followers are not interested in.
 Posting links to your puppy pictures is cute and all but unless it has something of value, it’s considered spam.
 Stay on topic!

 6. Copywrite headlines.
 You have only a few characters to draw attention and make people click on your content.
 Using a distinctive headline will make the users undestand what they’re getting when clicking on your content.
-For some ideas, read our guide – 9 Simple Formulas to Create Killer Headlines.
+For some ideas, read our guide on creating catchy headlines.

 7. Use call-to-actions while tweeting.
 Call-to-actions make people act and this is what you want your followers to do.
 “Please retweet”, “click”, “read” – these are just a few of the call-to-actions that you should be posting.